CoolLibs/Lab/website/content/Tutorials/00-Discovery Series/03-A-simple-example.md

 Thus, we are going to create a flower-inspired artwork, and this with only five or six nodes!<br/>
 Without further ado, let’s get into it!

-## Step by step creation within the software
+## Step by step creation with Coollab

 First, we will add a `Disk` as the base shape for our flower.
 We can keep the default parameters.
 We will then apply several transformations to this disk in order to turn it into a flower.